DHTMLX/gantt-docs/data/desktop/colouring_lines.md

 ~~~

-The similar approach can be applied to tasks.
-Read more about this [here](desktop/colouring_tasks.md#specifyingstyleinthepropertiesofthetaskobject)
+A similar approach can be applied to tasks.
+Read more about it [here](desktop/colouring_tasks.md#specifyingstyleinthepropertiesofthetaskobject).